 My theory is: Consciousness is the result of, and a complex version of, auto response.

 So before I begin I want to define certain terms.
-I am using the term consciousness as in human style language based thought.
+I am using the term human style consciousness as in human style language based thought.
 When you think, you use language.
+So that to me this is the highest form we know of.
+Consciousness itself I see as what things with brains have.
+It's based on emotion and feeling as opposed to language based.

 But there is another aspect: Awareness.
-To be aware doesn't require language based thought.
-The language of awareness is feelings/emotions, and we'll be discussing those as we go.
+To be aware, to me, doesn't require language based thought.
+The language of awareness is feelings/emotions/sensations as well, and we'll be discussing those as we go.

-So let's start at the beginning with atoms.
+So let's start at the beginning with atoms/particles.
 There is one rule atoms follow that has always fascinated me.
-It's the key to this whole thing: Every atom must try to maintain/reach its lowest possible energy level.
+It's the key to this whole thing and will come up several times: Every atom must try to maintain/reach its lowest possible energy level.
 It's the bases of entropy.
 This isn't easy.
 Why?
 Because all interactions cause a rise in energy, and conflicts cause major rises in energy.
-And conflict demands resolution.
+And due to this rule, conflict demands resolution.

 When atoms of different types interact there are several possible interactions.
 They can destroy each other, move/get pushed away, or merge.
 Once they merge they create new things/chemicals etc in the macro world, and find a new lowest possible energy level.